kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 also included.
 So if you have a super awesome custom vector, then just return the pointer to the array with the size, or turn it into a suitable array.
 Hell you can even return a nested array.
 Should be easy.
 Yeah that's feasible.

+I've been thinking about purity.
+It's nice to have, absolutely.
+The problem in making hack impure is that we can't do awesome floating point optimizations in some cases.
+For example, the fast inverse square root may want to use hack in order to speed up the computation.
+In addition, the code is already 'pure' since things are explicitly granted to the lower class.

+	(:) enter {
+		32u value;
+		hack("asm
+			movl $10, %eax;
+			movl $20, %ebx;
+			addl %ebx, %eax;
+			out: value, %eax"
+		);
+		print value;
+	}

+Maybe we just need the most basic of io, just printing, errorring, and file handling.
+It is desirable to be able to do some assembly programming deeper down.
+Also, the grants kinda destroy some of the purity that was thought of.
+In C++ you can include whatever you want and it will work.
+I'm thinking that's not in line with Demeter's laws.
+How is this solved?
+Knowing that an algorithm is pure is a very nice thing.

+I just want to see a library with a top class being 'pure'.
+That would be very comforting.
+It lets me know that this library, when given the same input, never diverges from that input.
+This is why I believe bounce handlers should be given.
+No. Instead, let's make impure grants be callable from pure code!
+Genius?
+Let's examine.

+	(:) enter {
+		name::Class INVERSE;
+		sub::Class[fast: INVERSE::fsqrt] myclass;
+		myclass.run();
+	}

+That looks actually pretty neat.
+You inject impure code where it is requested.
+Not only does this keep the impurity at the top level, it also allows you to inject optimizations and other niceties.
+As long as the subclass doesn't use hack directly, it's fine.
+It's just like going out to enter, getting the result, and then inputting that result back into the class.

+This means that the subtree is pure, it doesn't use anything machine-dependent, meaning that cutting the subtree off and using it elsewhere should always work.
+I think that's it.
+Are we done?
+Defaults of course.
+So the [] allows us to override definitions?
+Seems like something nice.
+I mean, if it's desirable then sure, why not?
+Meaning that not using the fast inverse square root will just fallback on the pure algorithm.
+I like that idea.
+It's very clean.
+Hmm, you could basically inject anything then.

+	private (:) cool {
+		sml::out << "Hey!";
+	}

+	(:) enter {
+		sub::Class[myFunction: cool] a;
+		a.myFunction();
+	}

+That would be scary, I suppose it's best to make any grants only accessible inside that class.
+If you want a reference, just create a function for it.

+	project/
+		Main.cxy
+		code/
+		impure/

+Having projects like this basically makes code your free world.
+Impure code is separated from pure code.
+I think this will work out very nicely.
+The compiler also needs to grant something to Main:

+	(:) compilerEnter {
+		project::Enter[File: internal::File] ENTER;
+		ENTER.enter();
+	}

+We could idealize the output stream as a file too.

+	(:) enter {
+		Io a(Io::STDOUT_FLAG);
+		a << "output";
+		Io b(Io::STDIN_FLAG);
+		b.readLine();
+	}

+Wait, are grants of Io downward pure?
+Io can just be labeled impure.
+But does this make printing and file operations in granted classes 'pure'?
+Well yes!
+The hacks were granted.
+I guess enter can also be pure then!
+So long it doesn't have hack in its hierarchy, all is well.
+This seems so clean.
+I love it!
+Io is a granted class then.
+Nice.
+Granted by the compiler for a specific machine.
+This makes the writers of the compiler only liable for a tiny IO library.
+That's it.
+The Io library should support stdout, stdin, and files. stdout/in are files, essentially.
+We just define a simple io library and we're done.
+Cool.